maarten-pennings/Tapuino/case/readme.md

 The top half has a black [inlay](Inlay.stl).

 I made prototypes with my 3D printer, but then ordered at [JLCPCB](https://jlcpcb.com/DMP).
-I did got for low(est) cost in material and shipping: €17.30.
+I did go for low(est) cost in material and shipping: €17.30.

 ![total cost](totalcost.png)